 100 Acts of Kindness Project

 I found the 100 Acts of Kindness Project through Toddler Approved, although Toddler Approved credited Read Write Think for the idea.
 It’s an idea that could make a big difference in your students’ and/or children’s lives … and you can make your kindness project as simple or as elaborate as you choose.
+(Update: You’ll find links to all my 100 Acts of Kindness Projects at my Bits of Positivity blog.)

 If you want to participate in this year’s 100 Acts of Kindness Project through Toddler Approved, comment on the above blog post.
 Then you’ll need to record your students’ or family’s 100 Acts of Kindness, participate in a weekly kindness challenge through Toddler Approved, and have a kindness celebration on Valentine’s Day.